jonnyboy808/MemoMates/README.md

 [Visit the Deployed Site](https://memomates.herokuapp.com/)

-The site is designed to be simple and easy to use, with a minimalistic interface that allows you to quickly create and store notes about people you want to reconnect with.
+The site is designed to be simple, easy, and free to use, with a minimalistic interface that allows you to quickly create and store notes about people you want to reconnect with.
 Whether it's an old friend from high school, a former colleague, or a distant relative, MemoMates can help you stay organized and focused on reaching out to those you've lost touch with.

 ## User Stories
 ```